Communication Officer - currently vacant - 1 job for 13 months in NPH Mexico.

 Submit bi-annual statistics

-Project Coordination (currently Dominican Republic, El Salvador and Peru)
+Project Coordination (currently Dominican Republic and El Salvador)

 Each volunteer chooses a hogar (group of children of the same age living together) at the beginning of their year.
 This has been described as the most fulfilling part of volunteering, the bond and relationships formed with their hogar of children.
 Each home’s Volunteer Coordinator will communicate the expectations for hogar time.
 Usually, it is six days a week, 6 to 8 p.m., but this might vary per home.